-It is the company's intention to continue with its current activity through to 2045 when the last of the Bonds matures.
+It is the company's intention to continue with its current activity through to 2026 when the Bond matures.

 Going concern

 The directors consider it appropriate to adopt the going concern basis of accounting in preparing the financial statements.
 This is based on assessment of the principal risks of the company and consideration of the company's budgeted cash flows, long term forecasts and related assumptions, as well as available debt facilities, and support of the company's immediate parent undertaking.